-In our fast-moving and ever-changing world, eCommerce is gaining momentum, and online shopping is becoming increasingly popular.
-However, the safety and security of digital transactions still need some improvement.
-With this in mind, Visa has embraced tokenization and introduced its Visa Token Service, which guarantees the security of digital payments and simplifies the purchasing experience.
+The safety and security of digital transactions still need some improvement.
+Considering this, Visa has embraced tokenization and introduced its Visa Token Service, which guarantees the security of digital payments and simplifies the purchasing experience.

 Over the past few years, digital payments have been seeing a massive rise in popularity.
 However, the impact of the Covid-19 pandemic has contributed enormously to an even more considerable digital shift within societies across the globe.
 The crisis has radically changed the way we live, work, communicate, and, not least, shop — therefore, we’ve started using digital payments much more often to obtain the goods and services that we need the most.